dddappp/A-AO-Demo/doc/WinningOverDevelopersWithLowCodeSolutions.md

 I am immensely proud to announce that [dddappp](https://www.dddappp.org), developed by my team, is a genuine decentralized application low-code development platform.
 It is likely the only Web3 low-code development platform to date that employs a "model-driven" approach.

 So, what exactly sets dddappp apart?
-Why can it achieve what other platforms (at least for now) have not?
+Why can it achieve what other platforms have not (at least for now)?

 The key lies in the modeling paradigm adopted by dddappp.
 We have opted for DDD-style domain models.